top of page

 • A Non-provisional Patent typically takes between 12 - 36 months to be approved.

-• The USPTO will provide a first response to the application ("first office action") around 10 - 18 months after the filing date.
+• The USPTO will provide a first response, or "Office Action," to the application around 10 - 18 months after the filing date.

 bottom of page